car251290/Python-Game-for-kids/README.md

     for event in pygame.event.get():
         if event.type == pygame.QUIT:
             done = True

-        #Set the speed based
-        #We want the speed to be enough that we move a full
+   # Set the speedWe want the speed to be enough that we move a full
-        #segment, plus the margin.
+   # Segment, plus the margin.
         if event.type == pygame.KEYDOWN:
             if event.key == pygame.K_LEFT:
                 x_change = (segment_width + segment_margin) * -1